Cake Troubleshooting Guide

 image of cake layers being to make it easier to assemble my cake, and to prevent my frosting from bulging or cracking.

-Leveling my cake layers to make it easier to assemble my cake and prevents my frosting from bulging or cracking.
+Leveling my cake layers makes it easier to assemble my cake and prevents my frosting from bulging or cracking.

 How to prevent this in the future: